b2clutch/CS5219_Assignment2/README.md

 ## Usage

-The fuzzer expects a file named `bug.py` to be *in the same directory as the fuzzer file* (`student-fuzzer.py`).
 This `bug.py` file should have two functions: an `entrypoint` that is fuzzed by the fuzzer and `get_initial_corpus` function which returns a list of initial inputs for the fuzzer.
-To execute the fuzzer on the bug in `bug.py`, just run:
+To execute the fuzzer on the bug in `bug.py`, just click 'run' in the `student_fuzzer.py` or run:

 ```
 python student_fuzzer.py
 ```

-Several example bugs are included in the `examples` directory.
-To run the fuzzer on an example bug, copy e.g. `examples/0/bug.py` to the base directory of this repository before running the fuzzer with the command above.